NezuloxxJW/NezuloxxJW/README.md

 I'm **Nezuloxx**, a passionate developer living in **Switzerland**.
 You may know me as **kelloxx** too ;)

-I enjoy exploring new technologies.
+I enjoy working with people who use their brains-—occasionally.
 Let's connect and create something together!

 This world is a wasteland, where nothing can grow.